2026 Spongy Moth Spray

 Notice of Spring Treatment and Public Hearings

-In response to resident requests, the City of Wyoming has a long-standing practice of providing spongy moth monitoring and a spring treatment as needed.
-Information and updates will be available here throughout the process.
+In response to resident requests and damaging infestations, the City of Wyoming has a long-standing practice of providing spongy moth monitoring and a spring treatment as needed.

-Using resident complaints, tree damage assessments and egg mass surveys, our consultant, Aquatic Consulting Services, LLC, determined the areas of treatment.
-A total of 698 acres are scheduled for treatment this year.
-You can find treatment locations on the Aerial Spray Map 2023 (PDF) or use the Interactive, Searchable Spongy Moth Map.
+Using resident complaints, tree damage assessments and egg mass surveys, our consultant, Aquatic Consulting Services, LLC, determines the areas of treatment.
+A total of 205 acres have been identified for treatment this year.
+You can find treatment locations on the Aerial Spray Map 2026 (PDF) or use the Interactive, Searchable Spongy Moth Map.

 Property Owner Cost

-If a property you own is within a treatment location, a fee is assessed on your 2023 Summer property tax bill.
+If you own property within a treatment area, a fee will appear on your 2026 Summer property tax bill.
 The fees will be as follows:

-- $28 for small parcels or treatment areas equal to or less than .5 acres
+- $38 for small parcels or treatment areas that total less than .5 acres

-- $83 per treated acre for parcels with treatment areas larger than .5 acres
+- $117 per treated acre for parcels with treatment areas equal to or larger than .5 acres

 How It Works